sjbrown/deckahedron_site/marketing/cover_spec.md

 unchanging.

-## Diversity
+## Other notes

+The game implies a "fantasy" setting, with swords and magic.
+This can be flexibly interpreted to be in many different times or different planets, even post-apocalyptic.
+It can even avoid specificity and instead be abstract and symbolic.
+But avoid representing a "contemporary" scene with guns and helicopters.

+The characters do not have to be human.

+Diversity.
 Representing a diverse audience is important to me.
 Your artistic instincts are most important, but if you are inclined, please see if you can balance the genders of the characters and represent characters of backgrounds that are not typically represented.

 ## Mood board